T1mofi/AR_drawing_tool_for_iOS/Documents/Software Requirements Specification.md

 ## 2. User Requirements

 ### 2.1 Software Interfaces
-Swift language and integrated development environment xcode will be used to develop the application.
+Swift language and integrated development environment Xcode will be used to develop the application.

 | Framework | Discription |
 |:---|:---|